Enhancement Shaman DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.2.5

 - Cleanse Spirit dispels curses from friendly targets, and while it rarely used, there are occasional circumstances where this can come in handy.

-- Capacitor Totem is Enhancement's AoE crowd control and is always a useful way of locking down large groups of enemies, especially alongside the ability to talent into Static Charge for increased frequency of use.
+- Capacitor Totem is Enhancement's AoE crowd control and is always a useful way of locking down large groups of enemies, especially alongside the ability to talent into Static Charge for a reduced cooldown.

-- Tremor Totem provides an AoE fear break for your group, and while this is a fairly niche tool, it can be useful in specific circumstances to bypass some mechanics - such as Rezan's Terrifying Visage in Atal'Dazar.
+- Tremor Totem provides an AoE fear break for your group.
+While this is a fairly niche tool, it can be useful in specific circumstances to bypass some mechanics - such as Rezan's Terrifying Visage in Atal'Dazar.

 - Healing Surge can also be used as an off-healing tool that, while not extremely strong, can help to spot heal in emergencies.